tudsat-rocket/cfl_parser/README.md

 ## To Do

-- fix orientation quaternion values
+- fix quaternion orientation to point up and not sideways
+- maybe add a GPSFixType to the GPSDatum
+- Include `filtered_altitude_agl` field somewhere in the telemetry messages